ala-obeidat/FileCompressorApp/README.md

 # FileCompressorApp

-FileCompressorApp is a WPF application designed to compress files in a selected directory.
+FileCompressorApp is a Windows Forms application designed to compress files in a selected directory.
 The application supports compressing PNG, JPEG, and PDF files, and displays the progress of the compression process.

 ## Features